CAYdenberg/wordfresh/README.md

 Data-rich blogging with Deno and Fresh

+## Source

+The GitHub repo for this project is used only to publish on Deno.land.
+Please use the [GitLab repo](https://gitlab.com/lpix/wordfresh) for issues and development.

 ## Goals

 Provides a set of utilites useful for creating a blog with Deno's Fresh.